sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 - Processing Query Strings and Form Parameters

 - Understanding Request, Response, and Server Objects
+  > To use the `http` module in Node.js application, you first need to
+  > understand the request and response objects.
+  >
+  > They provide the information and much of the functionality that comes
+  > into and out of HTTP clients and servers.
+  >
+  > Once you see the makeup of these objects - including the properties,
+  > events, and methods they provide - it will be simple to implement
+  > your own HTTP servers and clients.

   - The http.Client.Request Object
   - The http.Server.Response Object
   - The http.IncomingMessage Object